Meditation: How (and Why) To Get Started

 - Focus on the feeling of your breath.

-- Repeat a mantra that feels good to you.
+- Repeat a mantra that feels meaningful to you.

 Feel free to experiment with different meditation styles until you find something you enjoy.
-The more fun it is, the easier it is to stick to, but challenging yourself can be helpful, too.
+The more enjoyable it is, the easier it is to maintain, but challenging yourself can be helpful, too.
 Alternatively, you can keep switching your meditation practice up to keep things interesting!

 Meditating during difficult times